carbon-language/carbon-lang/llvm/docs/Proposals/GitHubMove.rst

 14. Update links on the LLVM website pointing to viewvc/klaus/phab etc. to point to GitHub instead.

-Github Repository Description
+GitHub Repository Description
 =============================

 Monorepo
 ----------------

 The LLVM git repository hosted at https://github.com/llvm/llvm-project contains all sub-projects in a single source tree.
-It is often refered to as a monorepo and mimics an export of the current SVN repository, with each sub-project having its own top-level directory.
+It is often referred to as a monorepo and mimics an export of the current SVN repository, with each sub-project having its own top-level directory.
 Not all sub-projects are used for building toolchains.
 For example, www/ and test-suite/ are not part of the monorepo.